ayata30/ayata30/README.md

 # 👋 Hi, I'm Ayat!

 🎓 **Computer Science Student** at the University of Texas at El Paso (Class of 2027)
-🔭 **Software Engineer** interested in Machine Learning & Full-Stack Development
+🔭 **Software Engineer** interested in Full-Stack Development

-I’m passionate about building real-world applications, learning by doing, and improving my engineering fundamentals.
-Currently, I’m focused on **backend systems**, **machine learning pipelines**, and **full-stack web applications**, with hands-on experience from internships, fellowships, and open-source contributions.
+I’m passionate about building real-world applications.
+Currently, I’m focused on **backend systems**, and **full-stack web applications**, with hands-on experience from internships, fellowships, and open-source contributions.

 I’m actively seeking **software engineering internships** where I can contribute to impactful projects and grow alongside experienced engineers.